Our Shrinking World & Tourism Growth

 Some of the images relate to events that, if you look carefully and you know the dates, you can see the impact of on the global tourism graph.
 If this is the case, please draw a line linking the photo to the region of the world and the date that you know it happened.

 1. Which region of the World has always had the most tourists visiting?
-What will this number be in 2020?
+What was this number predicted to be in 2020 in this graph from 2005?

 3. Name two global regions that did not appear on the graph in the 1950's.
 Can you suggest any reasons for this?